marco-de-pietri/FLUNED-repository/docs/source/openmccoupling.rst

 Multiple Isotopes workflow
 --------------------------

-FLUNED incorporates the possilibity of using activation data for an arbitrary irradiated flowing material, calculated in openMC, and use it in FLUNED simulations.
+FLUNED incorporates the possilibity of using activation data for an arbitrary irradiated flowing fluid, calculated in openMC, and use it in FLUNED simulations.
 This requires to perform an activation calculation with the openmc.deplete module over a cartesian mesh tally covering the flowing material spatial domain.
 The user is responsible for checking the spatial correspondence between the CFD mesh domain and the relevant OpenMC cells.
 However, exact spatial correspondence is not required as reaction rates are computed by combining the neutron fluxes in each mesh voxel with the parent radioisotopes atom densities as provided by the OpenMC material, regardless of the cell positions.